DataDog/kics/documentation/rules/terraform/gcp/rdp_access_is_not_restricted.md

 ---
-title: "RDP Access Is Not Restricted"
+title: "RDP access is not restricted"
 group-id: "rules/terraform/gcp"
 meta:
   name: "gcp/rdp_access_is_not_restricted"
   id: "678fd659-96f2-454a-a2a0-c2571f83a4a3"
-  display_name: "RDP Access Is Not Restricted"
+  display_name: "RDP access is not restricted"
   cloud_provider: "gcp"
   framework: "Terraform"
   severity: "HIGH"